Welcome Aboard Carishei Canal Art…

 Coal found sparsely on the surface was now discovered to be in huge quantities underground.
 As was limestone too.
-After being burnt by coal to create lime was in great demand for fertilizer.
+Limestone, after being burnt by coal, the resulting lime was in great demand for fertilizer.
 However, the roads were cart tracks and in very bad condition even for the horses.
 Their progress was slow and the cart loads limited to perhaps half a ton.
 Transport of these essentials was very expensive and time consuming.

 The First Seven Miles…

 “in these early days the boatmen were home by tea-time.”